TutorNextDoor

 Ideate

 TutorNextDoor is designed for younger students.
-Learning at a young age is such an important time because young students can be super cunning - engaged and curious at one moment, but they also can be disengaged the next.
+Learning at a young age is such an important time because young students can be super cunning, engaged and curious at one moment, but they also can be disengaged the next.

 To make the experience more welcoming and engaging, I explored the idea of adding a mascot.
 I eventually landed on the idea of a monster character, a tutor buddy.

 I wanted to reinforce the idea that the app was friendly, playful and encouraging for users of the app.
-As I brainstormed ways to make monsters friendly I explored ideas from the game My Singing Monsters and the movie Monsters Inc. Using those characters as inspirations I was able to draw up concepts.
+As I brainstormed ways to design friendly looking monsters, I explored ideas from the game 'My Singing Monsters' and the movie 'Monsters Inc'.
+Using those characters as inspirations I was able to draw up concepts.

 The sketches were rough, so I prompted AI to translate those ideas to a more finished digitalized version of what I was able to do with paint.